-The conference has identified the following seven critical sub-themes that must be addressed to maximise the positive impact of urbanisation and create cities that promote health in all settings where people live, work, play, and learn:
+The conference has identified the following six critical sub-themes that must be addressed to promote people oriented urbanisation for health and well-being:

 1. Integrated Governance, Resilience and Health Risk Reduction

 There is a high need for collaboration and communication across government agencies and between government, civil society, and the business sector in order to improve urban health and sustainability.
 Governance innovations need to be created that include all key stakeholders and are supported by available technologies to facilitate problem solving and broad ownership of solutions.
 They should be, to the degree possible, evidence based and take into account the complexity of urban systems.
 This priority area seeks to explore effective governance arrangements for promotion of resilience in preparation for emergency response to man-made and natural disasters as well as models for effective community engagement in decision making that affects urban communities in planning for housing, transportation systems, use of public space and other infrastructure development in decision making.
 Contributions to this theme have a governance focus and include experiences with aligning national urban policies with regional and local government capabilities to promote health; the use of a Health in All Policies (HiAP) approach at city level; various strategies and plans of health risk reduction and for citizen engagement in urban decision making, especially for the most vulnerable populations.